Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 There are some things you can do.

-Most hotels in the area expect for their guests to not be sure what to think.
+Most hotels in the area expect their guests to not be sure what to think.

 This day is a perfect time to unwind in your hotel room.
 You can nap, read or meditate.

-This is when the stars are able to shine their brightest and you are able to clearly see the Milky Way.
+This is when the stars can shine their brightest, and you can clearly see the Milky Way.
 For most of us, this is a very rare and special occasion.

 If you are not interested in experiencing Nyepi at all, then it is recommended that you make arrangements to head to an island that does not observe the holiday.